colejcummins/image-to-ascii/README.md

 The `-a` or all flag generates a character set from all printable ascii characters

 ##### `python image_to_ascii.py <input_image> [<compression_amount>] [<-s> <-l>]`

-Creates ascii art from the given image and character set, using the given compression amount
+Creates ascii art from the given image and character set, using the given compression amount, with a default compression of 12 pixels to 1 character.

+Character output is dark mode friendly by default

+The accepted flags are:

+* `-s` performs smoothing on the output photo, less contrast

+* `-l` light mode friendly output